Abhiraj2501/MetricPoint/README.md

 A data-driven real estate price analysis and prediction system built on Gurgaon's housing market.
 The goal: give homebuyers and investors a clearer picture of property valuation through structured ML pipelines, not gut instinct.

 What This Project Does
-Gurgaon's real estate market moves fast and is notoriously opaque.
+California's real estate market moves fast and is notoriously opaque.
 This project processes raw housing data, cleans it, runs exploratory analysis, and builds a prediction pipeline using scikit-learn to estimate property prices based on key features.
 There's also a parallel project-pune module applying the same approach to Pune's housing market.

 Project Structure
 MetricPoint/
 │
-├── housing.csv                        # Raw Gurgaon housing dataset
+├── housing.csv                        # Raw California housing dataset
 ├── cleaned_data.csv                   # Preprocessed dataset after cleaning
 │
 ├── Analyzingthedata.ipynb             # EDA — distributions, correlations, outliers